pablogarciastc/Timeseries_MOMENT_EXPERIMENTS/README.md

 ## L2PROMPT_MOMENT

 #### Description
-This repository implements continual learning for time series classification using MOMENT foundation model with L2-Prompt and multi-head classifiers.
+This repository uses MOMENT
+foundation model with L2-Prompt and multi-head classifiers.
 The approach uses a frozen MOMENT backbone for feature extraction, followed by L2-Prompt for dynamic prompt selection.
-The architecture includes a task predictor that automatically identifies which task a sample belongs to during inference, and separate classification heads per task to prevent catastrophic forgetting.
-The L2-Prompt pool selects relevant prompts based on cosine similarity between input queries and learned keys, enabling knowledge sharing across tasks while maintaining task-specific adaptations.
+There is also a task predictor.
 #### Use command example
 `python3 continual_learning.py --prompt_length 5 --pool_size 20 --top_k 2 --n_tasks 6 --batch_size 16 --epochs_per_task 5`